Encarnación Cabré: Academic career

 Cabré began to work as her father's main collaborator with much of his fieldwork in 1927, when she was seventeen years old.
 She accompanied him on excavations in peninsular Spain through her university education and until the Spanish Civil War, and later acted as a co-author on the report of their results.
 She attended the Complutense University of Madrid from 1928 to 1932, where she obtained a degree in history.
+From 1929 to 1956, she published a book and over twenty articles.
 In September 1929, she attended the IV International Congress of Classical Archaeology in Barcelona, where she presented the only study conducted by a Spanish woman.
 She also attended the XV International Congress of Prehistoric Archaeology and Anthropology in Portugal in 1930.
 The same year, her portrait was included in publications by the Portuguese and French press which discussed the modernity of Spanish women.

 Cabré taught as a professor at the University of Madrid and the Instituto-Escuela in Germany and Morocco.
 Around this time in 1933, she participated in a Mediterranean cruise organised by the University of Madrid for university students and faculty.
 However, the Francoist dictatorship forbade her from continuing her tenure at the University of Madrid.
 Cabré also became the only woman to have begun work on a doctoral thesis in the first three decades of the 20th century, which she began after she received a scholarship from the Junta para Ampliación de Estudios (an institution that managed the Center for Historical Studies).
 She used the scholarship to attend prehistory and ethnography courses at universities in Berlin and Hamburg in 1934 and 1935.
 There, she studied under German academics Leo Frobenius, Albert Kiekebusch, and Walter Matthes.
 From 1934 to 1936, she spent time in France, Germany, Austria, Czechoslovakia, Italy, and Switzerland as a part of a pedagogical initiative launched by Spanish government.

 From 1937 to 1939, Cabré completed her doctoral studies while she worked under the archaeologist Manuel Gómez-Moreno Martínez at the Center for Historical Studies.
 Her thesis focused on Iron Age weaponry in the Iberian Peninsula.
 She was forced to retire from the field of archaeology in 1939 due to family obligations, after marrying Francisco Morán.
 She then only intermittently published works, primarily in collaboration with her father.
 After her father died in 1947, she returned to the field, mainly to publish his work in various academic journals and conference proceedings from 1949 to 1959.